Cuff bracelet

 Choice of fastenings

-It is better if you can obtain a straight (not curved) piece of waist band and for the original button hole option – cut a piece including the button hole.
+It is better if you can obtain a straight (not curved) piece of waist band and for the original button hole option – cut a piece with the button hole on it’s end.

-To make your denim less thick, you might remove the stiffener in side, if it is there.
+To make your denim band less thick, you might remove the stiffener inside, if it is there.

 old jeans waist band